YerongAI/Office-Tool-docs/docs/help/deploy.md

 # Deploy Questions

+Here you can find the causes and solutions for most Office installation problems.
+If you are unable to resolve the issue yourself, you can also contact us for assistance in analyzing/solving the problem; our team can provide highly professional technical support.

 ## Windows end of support and Microsoft 365 Apps

 Microsoft 365 Apps may not install or run correctly on older systems.
 Microsoft strongly recommend you move to a supported operating system for better experience.